 We live in an age where content of all types is being created and uploaded to the internet every day.
 An astonishing 1.7MB of data is created every second by every person.
 How then can a business cut through the noise to grow a brand?
 One of the keys to cutting through the noise is visual marketing.

 This kind of marketing catches the eye and, as we now know, visuals are processed faster.
 As a result, posts with images have been proven again and again to increase engagement on multiple platforms.

 Consumers get light relief from visual marketing.
-Be it a single image, a short video, an infographic, or a slide show, the consumer requires less focus to absorb the message it portrays than they would an article, or a podcast, or long-form text post.
+Be it a single image, a short video, an infographic, or a slide show, the consumer requires less focus to absorb the message it portrays than they would an article, or a podcast ( with graphics ), or a long-form text post.
 Don’t get me wrong though, these content types still definitely have their place.

 It does not have to be complicated.
 The simplest image used wisely as part of your digital marketing strategy can boost awareness for your brand.
 Setting you apart from the crowd.

 UK sports apparel company Gymshark is a great example of this.
 Since the brand was launched (by a 19-year-old in a garage no less) in 2012, it has made good use of social media channels including Instagram, Facebook, Twitter, and Linkedin to help grow Gymshark from an enthusiastic startup to a billion-pound brand.

 Gymshark’s visual content is, for the most part, simple.
 They use a mix of fitness influencers and ordinary people photographed wearing Gymshark clothing.
 Mixed into this are uncomplicated graphics with motivating and helpful content.

 Occasionally, Gymshark uses only a screenshot of one of their own Twitter posts as a visual for their other channels.
 The results speak for themselves.
 Aside from its fiscal success, Gymshark boasts millions of followers on each of its channels with consistent engagement on its content.